-On display for the first time will be some of the 3,000 items from the Susan Greene Costume Collection—rare, mostly 19th-century garments and accessories earlier purchased from Greene, a well-known authority in American costume study.
+On display for the first time are some of the 3,000 items from the Susan Greene Costume Collection—rare, mostly 19th-century garments and accessories earlier purchased from Greene, a well-known authority in American costume study.

-New display units will showcase elements of the collection on a rotating basis.
+New display units showcase elements of the collection on a rotating basis.

 Karen Augusta, appraiser for the Antiques Roadshow, describes the collection “a gem” that “stands alone as one of the finest collections of its kind in North America.

 In addition, the historic collection of wildlife and sporting art features works by such distinguished artists as John James Audubon, Robert Bateman, Frederic Remington, Carl Rungius, Maud Earl, Bob Kuhn, Allan Houser and Bruno Liljefors.